U.S. FDA New Drug and Product Approvals Document List

 Advocates such as E Cigarette Reviewed calling on US FDA to take evidence based approach to electronic cigarette technology.

-IOM report recommendations for maintaining delicate balance of drug innovation and drug safety.
+Institute of Medicine (IOM) report recommendations for maintaining delicate balance of drug innovation and drug safety.

 US FDA approves Intermezzo zolpidem tartrate sublingual tablets for insomnia characterized by night waking followed by difficulty returning to sleep.